1uckyneo/jagdai/packages/jagdai/README.md

 Similar to `query` and `command`, if you want to subscribe to this event in components, you need to bind the event to a field of the `event` object.

-The return value of `create` has a `useEvent` field, which is used to subscribe to events in the store from components.
+The return value of `create` has a `useStoreEvent` field, which is used to subscribe to events in the store from components.

 > As usual, it is renamed to `useCounterEvent` here (you should do the same).

 #### Subscribing to store-event

-`useEvent` takes two parameters:
+`useStoreEvent` takes two parameters:

 1. The event name, which must be one of the fields in the event object returned by the Hook parameter of `create`.
 2. The event listener function.